From local spectator to international player. Annemie Vanackere about the internationalisation of culture

 The 1980s saw the beginning of the Flemish Wave which was the start of a new aesthetics, away from the existing classical repertoire, with theatre makers such as Jan Decorte, Maatschappij Discordia and Nieuw West.
 It also heralded the start of internationalisation within the so-called arts centres which were established at the same time as these new forms of theatre and dance: Limelight, Kaaitheater, Nieuwpoorttheater, Monty, Beursschouwburg in Flanders; Shaffy, Grand Theater, Toneelschuur, Lantaren/Venster in the Netherlands.
 As students we were suddenly introduced to Butoh, the Wooster Group, Peter Halasz and his Love Theater, Forced Entertainment, and the countless international dance performances in STUC and at the Klapstuk Festival in Leuven where I started working in 1990.

-If we can agree that it is the role of a programme maker involved in performing arts to build bridges between your programme – what moves or ‘rocks’ you – and the public, then you cannot succeed without the willingness to try and understand where you are and to firmly embed yourself and your programme at a local level.
+If we can agree that it is the role of a programme maker or curator involved in performing arts to build bridges between your programme – what moves or ‘rocks’ you – and the public, then you cannot succeed without the willingness to try and understand where you are and to firmly embed yourself and your programme at a local level.
 And this includes the international element.
-This automatically brings me to the programme maker’s perspective: I consider it to be an essential part of my role as a bridge builder in the theatre that my personal context partially determines what is necessary and what ‘works’.
+This brings me to the programme maker’s perspective: I consider it to be an essential part of my role as a bridge builder in the theatre that my concrete context partially determines what is necessary and what ‘works’.

 It is time to have a look at the bigger picture.
-The world has changed a lot since I first developed my passion for the performing arts 35 years ago and started working as a production assistant in the STUC 5 years later where it was part of my job to sell shows, also to theatres in the Netherlands.
+The world has changed a lot since I first developed my passion for the performing arts 35 years ago and started working as a production assistant in the STUC 5 years later, where it was part of my job to ‘sell’ shows, also to theatres in the Netherlands.

 We know (or could know) three things:

-- We know that international cooperation was unable to prevent the rise of nationalism and other forms of political resentment and has therefore hardly contributed to world peace.
+- We know that international cooperation was unable to prevent the rise of nationalism and other forms of political resentment, and has therefore hardly contributed to world peace.

 - Finally, we can no longer deny that the ecological disaster we are heading towards is inextricably linked to globalisation and the growth economy.